 - In the event of difficulty in the water, stop and raise your hand to identify yourself to the on-water safety craft.
 If this is not possible, simply roll onto your back to float in a relaxed position.

-- If you are unable to complete the swim, you must report to the Registration area on return to land.
+- If you are unable to complete the swim, you must report to the Registration area on return to land and return your timing chip.

 - Entrants 18 and under must have a guardian present on race day and must have parent/guardian signed consent for entry.